varsh27/multicore/readme.txt

 Run makefile              (make)
 Run simulator executable  (./simulator <test-file-name> <number-of-threads>)

-Valid characters for <data-struture>: d OR s OR a
+Valid characters for <data-struture>: q OR d OR s OR l OR a

 q - Creates test case for Dequeue d - Creates test case for Doubly Linked List